 Bachelor of Secondary Education (BSED)

 For the Bachelor of Secondary Education (BSED) graduates, the examination is consist of three parts: General Education, Professional Education, and their Area of Specialization.
-The same with BEED, each component is also consist of 150 test items which will be taken for more or less 3 hours.
+The same with BEED, each component also consists of 150 test items which will be taken for more or less 3 hours.

 General Education refers to core subjects like Filipino, English, Math, Science, and Social Science/Studies.

 Professional Education refers to the subjects related to the teaching profession like Developmental Reading, Principles of Teaching, Facilitating Learning, Assessment, Child and Adolescent Development, Methods and Strategies, Curriculum Development, and the Teaching Profession in general.

 Area of Specialization, on the other hand, refers to the majorship or the specific field that BSED graduate will handle like English, Biology, Chemistry, Values, Math, Filipino, Social Studies, Music, Art, Physical Education, and Health or MAPEH.